Texas Community Property

 (1) the property owned or claimed by the spouse before marriage;

-(2) the property acquired by the spouse during marriage by gift, devise, or
+(2) the property acquired by the spouse during marriage by gift, devise, or descent; and

 (3) the recovery for personal injuries sustained by the spouse during marriage, except any recovery for loss of earning capacity during marriage.

 Sec.
 3.002.
 COMMUNITY PROPERTY.

 Community property consists of the property, other than separate property, acquired by either spouse during marriage.

 Presumption of Community Property.